damiancipolat/Node-event-saga/README.md

 # Node-event-saga
 A custom implementation of the SAGA pattern using event driven architecture, created within a single nodejs process.

+In this scenario the event bus is a **Event Emitter** into a nodejs process, in more complex project the bus will be sqs or sns in aws.

 ### **Events diagram**
 In this diagram I show how a transaction is done through different messages.
 For each operation two types of SUCCESS and FAIL messages are issued, in the case of FAIL status updates are applied to maintain consistency.